CardinalRiskSolutions/VMware-Fusion-Installation/README.md

 ### 5. After the install, you now have access to a fully capable Windows 11 Pro machine when running VMware Fusion software from your Mac!

 <img width="2123" height="1417" alt="Image" src="https://github.com/user-attachments/assets/c8b07681-cbd7-4eab-ae0b-5633c9e78872" />

+## Pt.3 -NAvigating Windows through VMware Fusion

+### 1. Format a spare thumb drive you have lying around to FAT32 (A format readable by both MacOS and Windows)

+Enter Disk Utility and erase current thumb drive and reformat to FAT32 when it asks.